We all deserve to be treated with dignity and respect. This should go

 Our new e-Learning course aims to provide students with the fundamental basis for understanding issues around equality, diversity and inclusion within higher education and will equip students with practical tools to challenge discriminatory behaviour and to interact with other students in an inclusive and supportive way.

 The course is aimed at all students and complements our other support in the area of tackling discrimination and race inequalities.
+This course is available to purchase on an institutional licence only.

 The course has been co-created with the University of Surrey.